UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the very first thing to do when moving into a new house?

 The absolute first step is to aggressively secure the property.
-Change the locks on all exterior doors, upgrade the deadbolts, and reset any digital garage door codes or keypad entries.
-Because you simply do not know who might still possess keys from the previous ownership, executing this step guarantees your family’s safety and privacy immediately.
+Change the locks on all exterior doors, upgrade the hardware, and reset any digital garage door codes or keypad entries.
+Because you simply do not know who might still possess keys from the previous ownership, executing this step guarantees your family’s safety and privacy immediately upon taking possession.

-How far in advance should I set up utilities for my new house?
+How do I set up utilities for my new house?

 You must contact your primary utility providers at least two full weeks before your target move-in date.
-This robust lead time provides grid operators and digital technicians ample opportunity to process the connection order, ensuring you never face a day without electricity, running water, or high-speed internet.
-Booking early also insulates you from expensive emergency rush fees.
+Provide your new service address and requested activation dates to your electricity, water, and natural gas providers.
+This robust lead time provides grid operators ample opportunity to process the connection order, ensuring you never face a day without critical utilities.

-Should I hire professional cleaners before moving in?
+Should I deep clean an empty house before moving in?

-Yes, enlisting professional move in cleaning services provides immense value.
+Yes, executing a deep clean while the house is completely vacant is essential.
 Even if a property appears visually tidy during the walkthrough, surface-level cleaning frequently ignores deep-seated allergens, historical pet dander, and built-up grease on top of the kitchen cabinetry.
-Professionals possess the heavy-duty equipment to perfectly sanitize baseboards and carpets before your heavy furniture obstructs the floorplan.
+It is infinitely easier to thoroughly scrub baseboards and sanitize carpets before your heavy furniture obstructs the floorplan.

 About the Author